Jump to content

 Bicycle consensus Mainz

-Bicycles are becoming increasingly popular in Mainz as a means of everyday transport.
-To further promote this development and ensure that it is well positioned in terms of concept and strategy, the state capital of Mainz is launching the "Radkonsens Mainz" (Mainz Cycling Consensus) process at the end of 2023.
-Information on citizen participation is available here:
+The bicycle is increasingly establishing itself in the Mainz metropolitan area as a vehicle and mode of transportation suitable for everyday use.
+To further promote this development and ensure it is well-positioned conceptually and strategically, the state capital of Mainz will launch the “Radkonsens Mainz” initiative at the end of 2023.
+Here is some information on public participation:

 Photo Schusterstraße view of St. Quintin church